BitMiracle/Docotic.Pdf.Samples/Samples/Text/ExtractTextOnAwsLambda/readme.md

 To view execution logs of invocations of your function use the Logs tab in the opened Function View window.

-## Here are some steps to follow to get started from the command line:
+## Some steps to follow to get started from the command line:

 Once you have edited your template and code you can deploy your application using the [Amazon.Lambda.Tools Global Tool](https://github.com/aws/aws-extensions-for-dotnet-cli#aws-lambda-amazonlambdatools) from the command line.